BigDProductions/JIC/README.md

 JIC - Just In Case
 ------------------
-Datei  : 06-Feb-2017
+Date   : 06-Feb-2017
+Org    : BigDProductions
-Author : Darrell Konschuh (BDP - Big D Productions)
+Author : Darrell Konschuh

 This app allows the user to create a record of their home / car / storeage unit / RV / boat...